-BCHA staff continue to work closely with internal finance and legal staff and external private and public financing partners to meet an anticipated July 13 financial closing with construction anticipated to begin in late July.
+BCHA staff continue to work closely with internal finance and legal staff and external private and public financing partners for our financial closing with construction anticipated to begin as early as late August.
 Our team of staff and consultants has demonstrated resilience and progress during the COVID-19 pandemic.
 Contractors and architects are currently working remotely, and subcontractors have followed suit while the team utilizes digital platforms to collaborate, plan, and engineer the development.

 The following is a general timeline of The Spoke on Coffman construction and application/lease-up processes: